Egorov-Alexey/NetCalculator/README.md

 [int] (-2147483648 to 2147483647) type is used.
 If you need to support an another type in class ShuntingYard just choose an another type at this line:
 'using Type = int;'
-But changing class ShuntingYard to template class is better way.
+But changing class ShuntingYard to a template class is better way.

 ## How to make template class ShuntingYard?

 - rename file ShuntingYard.cpp to ShuntingYard.tpp (or *.ipp);
 - include ShuntingYard.tpp at the end of file ShuntingYard.tpp;
 - delete 'using Type = int;'
-- change class ShuntingYard to template class: 'template <class Type> class ShuntingYard'
+- change class ShuntingYard to a template class: 'template <class Type> class ShuntingYard'
-- use it with necessary type 'ShuntingYard<size_t> shunting_yard;'
+- use it with a necessary type 'ShuntingYard<size_t> shunting_yard;'

 ## IPv4 and/or IPv6?